Paul-543NA/matrix-mdp-gym/README.md

 # Matrix MDP
 Easily generate an MDP from transition and reward matricies.

+Want to learn more on the story behind this repo?
+Check the blog post [here](https://www.paul-festor.com/post/i-created-a-python-library)!

 ## Installation
 Assuming you are in the root directory of the project, run the following command:
 ```bash